Roberto Calasso, titan of Italian literature, dies | Entertainment

 The son of an antifascist university professor, Calasso was born in Florence in 1941 and quickly displayed a prodigious literary intelligence, reading Proust's monumental 'In Search of Lost Time' at the age of 13.
 Fluent in several languages, his best-known works included 'The Ruin of Kasch', 'Ka' and 'The Marriage of Cadmus and Harmony', a retelling of the world of Greek myth, but his subjects ranged from the ancient gods to the painter Tiepolo and writers like Kafka and Baudelaire.

-The Italian writer and publisher Roberto Calasso, "a literary institution of one" whose erudite explorations of myth and literature were translated into more than 20 languages has died at 80, his publishing house Adelphi said on Thursday.
-The son of an antifascist university professor, Calasso was born in Florence in 1941 and quickly displayed a prodigious literary intelligence, reading Proust's monumental 'In Search of Lost Time' at the age of 13.

-Fluent in several languages, his best-known works included 'The Ruin of Kasch', 'Ka' and 'The Marriage of Cadmus and Harmony', a retelling of the world of Greek myth, but his subjects ranged from the ancient gods to the painter Tiepolo and writers like Kafka and Baudelaire.
 He also established a distinctive place in Italian cultural life as director of the prestigious Milan publishing house Adelphi Edizioni where he worked for almost 60 years and which he bought out in 2015 to prevent its sale to the giant Mondadori group.
+"With the death of Roberto Calasso, we have a lost a pillar of Italian publishing and an extraordinary intellectual with a masterful vision of our culture and its roots," Culture Minister Dario Franceschini said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)